ShinekaBarnett/Spotify-Dancehall-Streamlit-Dashboard/README.md

 # Spotify Dancehall Streamlit Dashboard

 ## Overview
 This project is a dynamic music data dashboard built using Streamlit that visualizes the global popularity of the Dancehall music genre.
-By incoporating data via the Spotify API, and with the use of Python, it provides a high-level overview of where the genre is most popular and which artists are driving its popularity in different regions.
+By incorporating data via the Spotify API, and with the use of Python, it provides a high-level overview of where the genre is most popular and which artists are driving its popularity in different regions.

 ## Data
 **Source:** [Spotify API](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)